Key Dates for Semester A 2017/18 Examinations

 - You will be asked to leave all your belongings and any unauthorized materials inside your bag which can be closed properly and place it in a designated place inside the examination venue as instructed by the Chief Invigilator.

-- Mobile phones, pagers and all electronic devices (except those specifically permitted for individual examinations) should be switched off and put inside your properly closed bag during the whole examination.
+- Mobile phones and all electronic devices (except those specifically permitted for individual examinations) should be switched off and put inside your properly closed bag during the whole examination.

-- If any unauthorized materials, including all electronic devices such as mobile phones, pagers, iPods, tablets, PDAs, MP3 players, databank watches etc, are found on you during an examination, you will be subject to disciplinary action which may lead to a failed grade in the concerned course.
+- If any unauthorized materials, including all kinds of electronic devices (e.g. tablets, PDA, mobile phones, pagers, MP3 players, electronic dictionaries, databank watches, smart watches with mobile applications installed or wireless technologies supported) irrespective of whether the devices are turned on or not and whether they contain material relevant to the examination, are found on you during an examination, you will be subject to disciplinary action which may lead to a failed grade in the concerned course.

 - If you are allowed to use a calculator or other electronic devices in an examination, the University will specify the model and type of devices allowed to ensure fairness for all students taking the examination.
 Please refer to the Section "Calculators".